m4theus4ndr4de/regression-rossmann/README.md

 <h2>8.
 Conclusion</h2>

-<p>The XGBoost prediction model was chosen because it can be trained faster than a Random Forest model using a GPU.
+<p align="justify">The XGBoost prediction model was chosen because it can be trained faster than a Random Forest model using a GPU.
 The model used in deployment was not the best one, but it is considerably smaller than the others, because it has a smaller number of estimators, and the error metrics are not so distant from the best model.
 A chat bot that answears the income for the next 6 weeks was also developed to work like a hands on tool.
 Now, the CEO can have access easily to the income of each store by simple sending a message to the chat bot.</p>

 <h2>9.
 Future Work</h2>